liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/cv.md

 **2019–2021**: Postdoctoral Research Associate, Université de Genève, Switzerland

 Undertaking research as part of a cohesive international team with tight deadlines within a different research area to my PhD.
-Responsible for 1st year Chemistry laboratory teaching.
+Responsible for first-year chemistry laboratory teaching.
 Performing assigned laboratory session ahead of time to validate viability, creating an accompanying report and attending meetings with course designers/instructors.
 Guiding students during 4 hour lab sessions.
 Marking student performance during labs, and their reports after the session concluded.

 **2014–2018**: Lab Demonstrator and Teaching Fellow, The University of Sydney, Australia

-Chemistry Lab Demonstrator for 1st Year Standard and Special Studies Program, and 3rd Year, and Postgraduate Teaching Fellow for 1st Year Chemistry
+Chemistry Lab Demonstrator for First-year Standard and Special Studies Program, and Third Year, and Postgraduate Teaching Fellow for First-year Chemistry
 Instructing groups of students during a 3–4 hour lab session, demonstrating safe lab practice, scientific research methodology, data analysis skills, and marking reports providing constructive feedback.
 Teaching 1-hour tutorials, liaising with lecturers to prepare lesson content and marking exam papers.
 Encouraging peer to peer communication and discussion of concepts with a focus on self-directed learning whilst testing student understanding to maintain engagement.
 Time distributed evenly between students during class, with additional assistance via responding to student questions online.

 **2012–2014**: Regulatory Scientist, NSW Government National Industrial Chemicals Notification and Assessment Scheme